alipali737/pen-test-docs/Knowledge/Networks/TCP-IP Framework.md

 +---+-------------+      +---+-------------+
 ```

+## OSI Model Simply Explained
+- **Layer 1**: Physical Layer - Responsible for the physical transportation of data as 0's & 1's.
+- **Layer 2**: Data Link Layer - Responsible for routing packets using MAC addresses.
+- **Layer 3**: Network Layer - Responsible for routing packets using IP addresses.
+- **Layer 4**: Transport Layer - Handles the protocol used for transport of the packet, controls what happens if a packet does make it for example.
+- **Layer 5**: Session Layer - Handles starting, closing and managing sesisons.
+Session auth etc is established here.
+- **Layer 6**: Presentation Layer - Converts the data into formats usable by the application.
+- **Layer 7**: Application Layer - This is the actual application and it decides how it then displays the information.

+## TCP/IP Model Simply Explained
+- **Layer 1**: Network Access Layer - This layer sends and recieves the data at the local network level.
+- **Layer 2**: Internet Layer - This is where IP addresses and routing occurs.
+- **Layer 3**: Transport Layer - TCP & UDP Protocols occur here.
+- **Layer 4**: Application Layer - This layer handles sessions, translating data, and the interaction of the content at the application level, eg. HTTP, FTP, or SMTP.

+### TCP vs UDP
+- **TCP** is a *connection-oriented* protocol, a much more rigorus acknowledgement between a sender and a receiver happens before any data is sent.
+This protocol includes flow control and error recovery, and should be used when important or large amounts of data is needed to be sent with timing being less of a concern.
+- **UDP** is a much more *lightweight* protocol that doesn't require a fixed channel between the parties.
+It is often for less important data that just needs to be sent quickly.

 ## Packet Inspection
 ### Stateless Inspection
 - Each packet is inspected one at a time, independently of any other packet knowledge